 If you would like to pay for multiple students you can do that directly in the payment system.
 Or email firstname.lastname@example.org so that we can create an invoice and send you a payment link, and then apply the payment to the correct students.

 Presenting at PSA Undergraduate students can submit to present their work at the conference in one of two formats–a poster or roundtable session.

 The submission system is usually open from July to October/November each year, with the conference scheduled sometime from mid-March to mid-April.

 Graduate students can submit to present their work in regular sessions for research in progress or formal papers, and then will present alongside faculty and other professional sociologists/etc.

 PSA strives to be an inclusive and supportive place for students to make their first presentations.
 If your submission is complete (provides the requested information), it is very likely that it will be accepted.
-PSA provides 50 Student Travel Grants of $125 to students who are presenting, have prepaid membership and registration, and then apply and are randomly selected from the pool of applicants.
+PSA provides 50 Student Travel Grants of $200 (beginning in 2019; was $125 in former years) to students who are presenting at the in-person conference, have prepaid membership and registration, and then apply and are randomly selected from the pool of applicants.
 Applications are accepted in January/February each year through the PSA website.

 Attending the PSA Conference Student registrants are welcome to attend any of the more than 200 sessions at the conference, and often report amazement at the wide variety of topics addressed through presenters’ research.
 Attending sessions on topics you are interested in can be a great way to explore sociology and think about your future as a sociologist!